 }

-• Spring security oauth exposes two endpoints for checking tokens (/oauth/check_token and /oauth/token_key) which are by default protected behind denyAll(). tokenKeyAccess() and checkTokenAccess() methods open these endpoints for use.
+Spring security OAuth exposes two endpoints for checking tokens (/oauth/check_token and /oauth/token_key) which are by default protected behind denyAll().
+The tokenKeyAccess() and checkTokenAccess() methods open these endpoints for use.

-• ClientDetailsServiceConfigurer is used to define an in-memory or JDBC implementation of the client details service. we have used in-memory implementation.
-It has following important attribute:
+The ClientDetailsServiceConfigurer is used to define an in-memory or JDBC implementation of the client details service.
+We have used in-memory implementation.
+It has the following important attributes:

 3. Oauth2 – Resource Server